 Gangnam (Korean: 강남), made famous by the hit song Gangnam Style (강남스타일), is the current main business district of Seoul (서울) as a result of the rapid economic boom of Korea (한국, Hanguk).
 While the district is one of modern electronics, rapid office businesses and intense traffic, the southern bank contains one of the most important heritage of Korea, the royal tombs of the Joseon (조선) dynasty in the district of Seolleung.

 This particular tomb, built in the early 15th century CE, was built for King Seongjong (조선, né 이혈, I Hyeol).
 These series of Joseon tombs were all similarly constructed like a huge grassy dome-shaped mound.
-Incredibly it actually shows a remarkable resemblance to the totally unrelated but much larger Boyne Valley Tombs (Irish: Brú na Bóinne) in Ireland (Irish: Éire) (Please visit the blog Donore (Dún Uabhair)).
+Incredibly it actually shows a remarkable resemblance to the totally unrelated but much larger Boyne Valley Tombs (Irish: Brú na Bóinne) in Ireland (Irish: Éire) as in our blog Donore (Dún Uabhair).
 The tombs were built according to guidelines outlined in Chinese Confucian texts, such as the Book of Rites (Chinese: 礼记, Li Ji) and the Rites of Zhou (Chinese: 周礼, Zhou Li), following principles of geomancy.

 The entire tomb area is roughly divided into three main areas: 1) the red-arrow gate (홍살문, hongsalmun) similar to the Japanese torii (Japanese: 鳥居).
 2) the area between the gate and the mound, which is an area where mortals meet the spirits of the buried.
 The area is usually decorated with various statues of mythical creatures to ward off evil spirits and attackers; and 3) the tomb where the body is laid to rest.